mgordillo11/BYU-OIT-Movies/README.md

 ## Overview

 This application allows users to search for movies by title.
-It uses a Vue.js/Nuxt.js front-end (`webapp`) and a Node.js/Express back-end (`webservice`), with movie data provided by The Movie Database (TMDB) API.
+It uses a Vue.js/Nuxt.js front-end (`webapp`) and a Bun.js with Node.js/Express back-end (`webservice`), with movie data provided by The Movie Database (TMDB) API.

 ## Features